 This proven corrosion resistance is a result of zinc’s ability to form dense, adherent corrosion byproducts, which leads to a rate of corrosion considerably lower than ferrous materials – 10 to 100 times slower, depending on the environment.
 While a fresh zinc surface is quite reactive when exposed to the atmosphere, zinc corrosion products develop rapidly on the surface as the coating is exposed to natural wet and dry cycles in the atmosphere.
 These corrosion products, collectively known as the zinc patina, act as an additional barrier between the steel and the environment.

 A number of different methods of applying zinc coatings to steel are commercially available, each of which has unique characteristics.
 Often all of these coatings are incorrectly labeled “galvanizing,” but it is important to understand the differences.
 The products produced by each of these processes have different uses depending on their applicability, relative economics and expected service life.
-This section will explore each of these coatings in more detail.

 Selection of Zinc Coatings